samuelmbiya/Evaluating-the-MIT-S-band-radar-as-an-educational-tool/README.md

 - mit_radar_generate_isar_image.m calls mit_radar_isar_processing files and allows a user to import the recorded radar dataset.

-- The datasets folder contains a test dataset that was used
+- The datasets folder contains sample test data from the dataset that was used.

 ## Instructions: